![]() |

 Holy Water wasn't available..

-The last two were bought in London.
+The last three were bought in London.
 The best beer experience in Vietnam however is sitting on miniature plastic chairs on the roadside sipping dirt cheap lager from a tank full of home brew, cooled down with a huge block of ice.

 Western Sahara is occupied by Morocco and the beers sold there are Moroccan or European.
 Flag Speciale was the main (Moroccan) beer available in Laayoune.

-Website and content Copyright © 2008-2013 Mark Wilkinson.
+Website and content Copyright © 2008-2020 Mark Wilkinson.
 All rights reserved.

 I am not responsible for the content of external websites.